omeryilldirim/Weather-App/README.md

 User story;

-  - User can search any city around the world and display weather data of searched city in weather card.
+  - User can search any city around the world and display the weather condition for queried city in weather card.
-  - The app can fetch api with the searched city name.
+  - Keeps the weather data of the queried cities in the local storage and displays unless it is deleted.
+  - User can add or delete weather data for any query.
-  - If new searched city is in the weather data list, app can display a warning text to user on page.
+  - If the queried city is in the weather data list, app displays a warning text to user.

 <p align="center"> <strong> ✍ Happy Coding ⌛ </strong> <p>